 Let’s make a pact.
-Let’s take the next 60 to 90 days to shape up our minds.
-Your body isn’t the only thing that you should focus on this Summer.
-You can use the season to work …out…our minds as well anything else we need to exercise.
+Let’s take the next 60 to 90 days to shape up our minds, sharpen our skills, and learn something new.
+We can use the season to work …out…our minds as well anything else we need to exercise.

 You might know that we’ve embarked on a new direction for our company.
 We’re not going to stop creating some great marketing.
 What we ARE doing is focusing on one of our core values: educating and creating great marketers.

 So, it is no surprise that we are continually looking for ways to share knowledge and skills.
-Training and development trends for marketers are at their most exciting point.
-Cultivating your marketing skill set should hold a permanent position on your list of to-dos.
+Training and development trends for marketers are at their most interesting points.
+Cultivating your marketing skillset should hold a permanent position on your list of to-dos.
 If you are a leader in your organization, you should be ensuring your team members have access to excellent training (along with an appropriate budget).

 So, what can you tackle in one season?
 A lot!